soniabrami/toddmotto.github.io/_posts/2016-02-08-stateless-angular-components.md

 <iframe width="100%" height="300" src="//jsfiddle.net/toddmotto/t242uxna/embedded/result,js,html" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 Components can now just act as stateless templates, and that's awesome and lightweight.

+### Caveats

+The only caveat to this implementation is being forced to use `$ctrl` in your templates, which kind of seems crazy as you're not technically using a Controller.
+You could override it with the `controllerAs` property, but we're back to the start then.